globus/globus-compute/changelog.d/20260721_120000_chris_default_template_requirements.rst

   takes a multi-line ``requirements.txt``-style string.
 When specified, the user's task-time environment is built with these requirements installed.

-  Existing endpoints are not affected by this change, and new endpoints can opt out by flipping a flag in the template or commenting it out entirely/
+  Existing endpoints are not affected by this change, and it's designed to be easy to remove from the template so admins can opt out.

   For more information, see `Task-time Python Environments
   <https://globus-compute.readthedocs.io/en/4.16.0/endpoints/templates.html#task-time-python-environments>`_.